 Hardwood floors are usually salvageable, unless they’ve been charred or have burn marks.
 Clean them using oil soap, then sand and refinish if needed.

 Now that the inside is becoming more livable, you can focus on cleaning up the outside of your house.
 Starting from the top, check and clean your gutters, especially if there was damage to your roof.
-The gutters may have collected ash and other materials, clogging them.
+The gutters may be clogged with ash and other materials.
 Piles of ash can be thrown in your garbage, but consider double bagging to prevent dust clouds.
-Try to avoid washing ash down storm drains.
+Try to avoid dust clouds and washing ash down storm drains.

 Remove solid debris from walkways and the driveway and use the power washer again to remove soot on these surfaces.
 Then, lightly water your yard with the garden hose for about a week to help ash recede into the ground.